-10.4 Calculate the relative percent difference for the duplicated samples as follows:
+10.2 Calculate the relative percent difference (RPD) for the duplicated samples as follows:

-$$RPD = \frac{\text{difference between the two duplicates}}{\text{average of the duplicates}} \times 100$$
+$$RPD = \frac{\text{difference between the duplicates}}{\text{average of the duplicates}} \times 100$$

-- All the results are reported on the sample request forms to three decimal places and for performance evaluation (PE) samples to three significant figures.
-Normal turnaround time for samples submitted to this lab is 2 to 10 days from receipt. - 11.2 Completed data packages are scanned and stored electronically before being placed in the appropriate binders in the lab. - 11.3 Results are reported in writing on a sample analysis request form.
-The Division shall retain all pertinent laboratory records for each sample for a period of five years.
+- Instrument maintenance, instrument calibration, and quality control data are kept in binders and test results are kept in the file cabinet. - 11.2 Normal turnaround time for samples submitted to this lab for analysis will be 2 to 10 days from receipt.
+Results are reported in writing on a sample analysis request form. - 11.3 The Division shall retain all pertinent laboratory records for each sample for a period of five years.
 At the conclusion of this period, clients shall be given the option to take custody of their sample records.
 The Division shall not be responsible for retrieving, copying, or transferring laboratory records exceeding the five years custody period.